StevenBlack/hosts/readme.md

 * Peter Lowe at [http://pgl.yoyo.org/adservers/](http://pgl.yoyo.org/adservers/), updated regularly.
 * My own small list in raw form [here](https://raw.github.com/StevenBlack/hosts/master/data/StevenBlack/hosts).

-In addition, the generator can optionally include extensions depending on your particular needs.
-Currently the repo ships with a `porn` extension but you can add your own by creating new folders belos the `extensions` folder.
+In addition, the hosts amalgamater is extensible.
+You manage extensions by curating the `extensions/` folder tree.
+See the `porn` extension which is included, for example.

 ## Generate your own amalgamated hosts file